woguan/Legend-Wings/README.md

 - <b>*Best experience with iPhone 7 Plus. </b>

 #### Message from Developer [07/11/2017]:
- > Hello everyone, there is good and bad news.
+ > Hello everyone, there is good and bad news. <br>
- Good: I have completed 2 regular enemy sprites.
+ Good: I have completed 2 regular enemy sprites. <br>
  Bad: Those 2 new enemies will not look "perfect" because it's too challenging, haha.
 I will post the spritesheet if you want to try to put in order.
-(Haha..)
+(Haha..)<br>
  I will see if I can use RegularEnemy class to add them.
 The problem is that those new sprites come with different sizes.

 ## TODO list: